Roof decking algae growth

 Improve ventilation

-Ensure the roof has proper ventilation to prevent future algae buildup by adding vents or improving airflow.
+Ensure your roof has adequate ventilation to prevent moisture buildup and future algae growth.
+Consider adding roof vents or improving airflow.

 Frequently Asked Questions

-How do I remove algae from my roof decking?
+How do I prevent algae growth on my roof decking?

 Connect with certified professionals in your area